Bacon. Pork Chops. Sausage. Ham.

 Fortunately, that kind of thing was what I did best.
 And fortunately, I wasn’t quite as unarmed and helpless as I looked.

 Hovering inches above each of my hands, two blades of pure energy materialized at once and hissed and crackled in the air.
 Lightning, frozen mid-jump, a straight solid bolt of pure white, the edges bleeding frenetic energy and dripping sparks.
-I dropped into a low stance, approximating a swordfighter I’d seen in a holovid, and as my hands moved, the blades moved with them, hovering far enough away that I only felt the intense heat.
+I dropped into a low stance, approximating a swordfighter I’d seen in a holovid, and as my hands moved, the blades moved with them, hovering far enough away that I only felt the intense heat on my knuckles.

 I brought my hands down and stepped to the side in one motion.
 The pig’s scream intensified for only half an instant and then fell silent.
 Its charging body flew past me and slammed into a tree hard enough to shake a new layer of needles onto the already-dense carpet of the forest.